apify-projects/apify-extra-library/README.md

 This repo is not intended as a package.
 The code here will be updated and restructured as we please.

 If you have any code samples that you would like to contribute, you are welcome to make a PR :)

+We plan to create a package with the most useful functions in the near future.